 If cocaine is damaging your relationships, work, financial situation, ability to function in everyday life or physical and mental health, you need to get help to stop.

-Detox alone won’t be enough to treat cocaine addiction.
-Long-term lifestyle changes will be necessary, too.
+Detox alone won’t be enough to treat cocaine addiction that's why at Rehabs UK we provide aftercare as standard as part of a continued recovery plan.
+Long-term lifestyle changes will be necessary, too as this can help prevent relapse.
 Maintaining healthy habits like eating good food and getting some exercise is important.
 Staying as healthy as possible can help strengthen your body and mind.
-A strong support network is invaluable to addicts, as is the support of fellow recovering addicts who can offer advice and empathy.
+A strong support network is invaluable to those who suffer from addiction, therefore getting involved in support groups can be beneficial.
+Some individuals may also want to consider treatments such as therapy or courses like Exploring Addiction to gain an understanding of the illness they suffer from to sustain recovery.

 Detoxing from cocaine isn’t generally life-threatening but it can cause a user to experience very low moods, depression and suicidal thoughts.
 This is why in-patient rehabilitation is a good option so that the user can be monitored carefully to ensure they are not at risk to themselves.